julianssvr/julianssvr/README.md

-<h1 align="center">Hi 👋, I'm Julián Sierra Salamanca</h1>
+<h1 align="left">Hi 👋, I'm Julián Sierra Salamanca</h1>
-<h2 align="center">📝About Me:</h2>
-<h3 align="center">I'm physicist engineer with a passion for mathematics models and data analytics.
+<h3 align="left">📝About Me:<br>I'm physicist engineer with a passion for mathematics models and data analytics.
 Currently pursing a master's degree in applied mathemtamics.
 My proyects explore the intersection between the physics and data science, I'm seeking answers to real-world question trhough models building and data analytics of large data sets.</h3>

 - 🔭 I’m currently working on **My portafolio**